Solar Batteries 101, Part 2: Buying Battery Storage

 At the time of writing, NSW is the only state offering a battery rebate.
 It’s worth approximately $160 per kWh and caps out at 28 kWh.
 If you join a VPP, you’re also entitled to an extra $25 per kWh rebate.

-If you’re in the NT, you have access to up to $5,000 in rebates under the Home and Business Battery Scheme.
+If you live in the NT, you can access up to $12,000 in rebates under the Home and Business Battery Scheme.

 Pro-tip: See how much you could save with my easy-to-use NSW battery rebate calculator.